Information for Authors

 IEEE Author Center

-While each CIS publication contains specific information for authors, IEEE has constructed a one-stop shop of general author information with valuable data about the entire authoring/publishing environment.
-Please take some time to investigate these important links - IEEE Author Center
+IEEE has constructed a one-stop shop of general author information with valuable data about the entire authoring/publishing environment. - IEEE Author Center

-IEEE Transactions on Fuzzy Systems (TFS) is published bi-monthly (February, April, June, August, October and December).
+IEEE Transactions on Fuzzy Systems (TFS) is published monthly.

 Types of Contributions